Nebraska

 Neb.
 Rev. Stat. § 29-2264(2) permits a person sentenced to probation, to pay a fine only, or to community service, to petition the sentencing court to “set aside” the conviction upon “after satisfactory fulfillment of the conditions of probation for the entire period or after discharge from probation prior to the termination of the period of probation and after payment of any fine and completion of any community service.”
 In 2020, LB 881 added § 29-2264(3), which, for the first time, allows a person sentenced to a term of imprisonment of one year or less, to also petition the sentencing court to “set aside” the conviction, so long as: they have completed the sentence; no charge is currently pending against them; they are not required to register under the Sex Offender Registration Act; the offense was not vehicular homicide; and they were not denied a set-aside within the previous two years.
 These provisions apply without regard to the date of the conviction sought to be set aside. § 29-226(9)

 “In determining whether to set aside the conviction, the court shall consider the behavior of the offender after sentencing; the likelihood that the offender will not engage in further criminal activity; and any other information the court considers relevant.” § 29-2264(4).
 “The court may grant the offender’s petition and issue an order setting aside the conviction when in the opinion of the court the order will be in the best interest of the offender and consistent with the public welfare.” § 29-2264(5).
-Set-aside “nullifies” the conviction and removes “all civil disabilities and disqualifications imposed as a result of the conviction,” and the order must “[n]otify the the offender that he or she should consult with an attorney regarding the effect of the order, if any, on the offender’s ability to possess a firearm under state or federal law.”
+Set-aside “nullifies” the conviction and removes “all civil disabilities and disqualifications imposed as a result of the conviction,” and the order must “n]otify the offender that he or she should consult with an attorney regarding the effect of the order, if any, on the offender’s ability to possess a firearm under state or federal law.”
 Id.
-See also § 29-2264(1) (Order on completion of probation “shall include information on restoring other civil rights through the pardon process, including application to and hearing by the Board of Pardons.”).5 The “civil disabilities” relieved by a pardon are listed in the Frequently Asked Questions of the Nebraska State Board of Pardons, available at http://www.pardons.state.ne.us/faq.html, and include firearms dispossession and a variety of licensing bars.
+See also § 29-2264(1) (Order on completion of probation “shall include information on restoring other civil rights through the pardon process, including application to and hearing by the Board of Pardons.”).3 The “civil disabilities” relieved by a pardon are listed in the Frequently Asked Questions of the Nebraska State Board of Pardons, and they include firearms dispossession and a variety of licensing bars.

-With one recently authorized exception, a set-aside does not seal or expunge the record of conviction (see below for sex trafficking victims).
+With one recently authorized exception, a set-aside does not seal or expunge the record of conviction (see below for “sex trafficking” victims).
 A conviction that has been set aside may be used as a predicate offense and to enhance a subsequent sentence, to impeach a witness, and to deny or revoke a law enforcement training certification, and for several other listed uses. §§ 29-2264(6)(b) through (n).
 A set-aside also does not relieve the obligation to register as a sex offender, § 29-2264(j).
 See Part IIA above.

 B. Set-aside and sealing for human trafficking victims

 In 2018, the legislature authorized the sentencing court, on motion, to set aside “(a) a prostitution-related offense committed while the movant was a victim of sex trafficking or proximately caused by the movant’s status as a victim of sex trafficking or (b) any other offense committed as a direct result of, or proximately caused by, the movant’s status as a victim of sex trafficking.”
 “Any order setting aside a conviction or an adjudication under this section shall have the same effect as an order setting aside a conviction as provided in subsections (5) and (6) of section 29-2264,” except that sealing is also available upon petition.
 See Neb.
-Rev. Stat.§§ 29-3523(4).6 Courts must adhere to the requirements of § 29-3523(7) after granting a motion to seal records of human trafficking convictions.
+Rev. Stat.§§ 29-3523(4).
+Sec.
+2, LB 1132.
+Courts must adhere to the requirements of § 29-3523(7) after granting a motion to seal records of human trafficking convictions.
 (See section on sealing of non-conviction records, infra.)

 C. Sealing of pardoned convictions